magnusnordlander/lelit-bianca-protocol/README.md

 * Stage 1: Expose interesting information as an IoT appliance
 * Stage 2: Allow for IoT control of set points, sleep mode etc

-## Background

-The Lelit Bianca displays interesting information on the display of the LCC.
-I want to be able to integrate my Lelit Bianca into my Smart Home.
-Considering that the Lelit Bianca is able to add functionality by upgrading just the LCC module (which carries a versioned firmware), it stands to reason that it is more than just a mere display and buttons for the Control board.
-The two are connected via a 6 wire connection.
-The LCC is able to display the following definitely external information:

-* Brew boiler temperature
-* Service boiler temperature
-* Pump status

-It's also either able to set or itself controls the following:

-* Brew boiler set point
-* Service boiler set point
-* Pre-infusion parameters

-Carring this amount of information in a parallel bus together with a bus to drive an OLED display would require far more wires than 6.
-It therefore stands to reason that the LCC must be communicating with the Control Board via a serial bus.
-That serial bus must at the very least *contain* interesting status information (temperatures e.g.).

-Furthermore, there is an unpopulated port on the LCC.
-This could possibly be a debug port.
-Depending on what gets stored where, a debug port might be necessary for stage 2.

 ## Open questions

 * What's with the weird encodings?